poppy-project/poppy-com/README.md

 The role of this code is to manage the Poppy 2.0 communication stack between all modules.

-You can use it to develop you own Poppy 2.0 module code.
+It is the basic library used to create new modules, you can use it to develop you own !

 To understand how this protocole work, please read the [protocol definition](doc/protocol_definition.md).